 - Broward County Board of County Commissioner’s (BOCC) fee:

-- The Acceptance Facility fee – made payable to BOCC – may be paid in cash, personal check, money order or credit card (American Express, MasterCard or Discover.)
+- The Acceptance Facility fee – made payable to BOCC – may be paid in cash, personal check, money order or credit card (American Express, Visa, MasterCard or Discover.)
 Credit cards are subject to a nominal surcharge assessed to the transaction.
-Please note, Visa is not accepted.

 Applicants may choose from a variety of delivery options.
 The two most common delivery options selected are Routine Delivery (Option 1) and Expedited Delivery (Option 4 – expedited both ways).
 Routine Delivery currently has a turn-around-time of 4 to 6 weeks.
 Applicants who need faster delivery may elect to pay additional fees for the Expedited Delivery service.
 Expedited services currently have a turn-around-time of 2 to 3 weeks.
 For the most up-to-date information on Processing Times provided by the Dept. of State, please CLICK HERE.
 The type of delivery service you choose will determine the fees you will be charged.
 Please refer to the Passport Fees chart below for more information and explanation of services and fees.
 If you are traveling within the next 14 days, you may make an appointment with the Miami-Dade Regional Passport Agency by calling 877-487-2778.
 Please note, proof of traveling is required to make an appoitment.
 For more information, please visit travel.state.gov or call 877-487-2778.